 5 killed, 6 injured in downtown Louisville shooting; suspected gunman dead

-Five people were killed in a shooting in at a building in downtown Louisville and six others were hospitalized, police said.
+Five people were killed in a shooting at a building in downtown Louisville and at least six others were hospitalized, police said.
 The suspected gunman was also dead, police said.

 Police earlier said they were responding to an "active aggressor" and the FBI said its agents were also responding to the shooting.